 AP World History

+Level: 10-12 Year 10 credits

+UC/CSU approval: Yes

-Prerequisite: Completion of World History with an A- or higher, or recommendation of the admissions committee (incoming students).
+Prerequisite: Completion of World History wit h an A- or higher, or recommendation of the

+English teacher and cou English teacher and counselor.

 Description: AP World History is an elective course offered to advanced students who want to experience a college-level course.
 AP World History compares patterns of changes among major societies from 8000 B.C.E. to the present.
 By the end of the course, students can discuss world events from a sophisticated perspective, and they can make thematic connections between time periods.
 Students learn to identify relevant historical evidence, to recognize the limitations of those sources, and to debate their arguments.
 Skills taught include how to read a college text, organize and write analytical essays, interpret historical perspectives, analyze and discuss primary sources, and participate in historical debates.
 This class involves an additional workload and extended content for the accelerated student.